-Miss Jegen received her Bachelor of Music degree from Lawrence Conservatory of Music of Lawrence University, and continued her studies in Wiesbaden, Germany where she was a student with Anna Stefan-Langler and Rose-Marie Stoye.
+Ms. Jegen received her Bachelor of Music degree from Lawrence Conservatory of Music of Lawrence University and continued her studies in Wiesbaden, Germany where she was a student with Anna Stefan-Langler and Rose-Marie Stoye.
 She was also a student of Olga Ryss and Bernard Taylor in New York, and received the Performer's Certificate from the Wisconsin Conservatory of Music, as a student of Lee Dougherty.
 She participated as a student in the Blossom Music Festival, of Kent, Ohio and Aspen Music Festival in Colorado.
-As a soloist, she has performed with the Lawrence University Haydn Creation, Green Bay's Sebastian Chamber Orchestra's Mozart Tribute, the Green Bay Opera Production of The Magic Flute, The Fox Valley Symphony's Vaughan-Williams Serenade to Music and numerous Pops concerts, and the Green Lake Festival under Sir David Willcocks.
-She performed for several years with the Milwaukee Chamber Theatre's Christmas production, as well as appearing as guest soloist for A Night in Old Prague with a selection of arias by Czech composers.
+As a soloist, she has performed with the Lawrence University Haydn Creation, Green Bay's Sebastian Chamber Orchestra's Mozart Tribute, the Green Bay Opera Production of The Magic Flute, The Fox Valley Symphony's Vaughan-Williams Serenade to Music and numerous pops concerts and the Green Lake Festival under Sir David Willcocks.
+She performed for several years with the Milwaukee Chamber Theatre's Christmas production, as well as appearing as a guest soloist for A Night in Old Prague with a selection of arias by Czech composers.